Anchor Vault Program: A Deep Dive into Vault Development

 Deposit function will allow users to transfer SOL (the native currency of Solana) into the vault.

-Here’s the code for the Deposit
+Here’s the code for the Deposit context and function:

 #[derive(Accounts)]